Seymour, Tidwell Allphin take home First Team All-American honors in Albuquerque

-ALBUQUERQUE, N.M. – BYU men’s track and field wrapped up its weekend at the 2023 NCAA Indoor Track and Field Championships with eight All-American honors, including seven First Team, after Casey Clinger took fourth in the 3,000-meters.
+ALBUQUERQUE, N.M. — No. 17 BYU women’s track and field closed its weekend at the 2023 NCAA Indoor Track and Field Championships with 10 All-American honors, including six First Teamers, following Saturday performances highlighted by Claire Seymour and Cierra Tidwell Allphin.

-The team now turns its attention to the outdoor season with its first meet at Stanford’s Cardinal Classic on Saturday, March 18.
+BYU women’s track and field now turns to the outdoor season with its first meet at Stanford’s Cardinal Classic on March 18.